 However, if your parents are already paying high premiums due to any reason, then they don’t get a benefit in adding you to their coverage.
 When you own the car and get your own insurance policy then you have more control in terms of payment and coverage levels.

 How Long Can Kids Stay On Parent’s Car Insurance Policy

 There is no specific time frame after which kids cannot stay on their parent’s car insurance coverage.
 Some insurers may not allow your kids to be listed on your insurance if they do not stay with you and live elsewhere on a permanent basis.
 However, if your kid goes to school full-time away from home and still lives with you during vacation then you may keep your kid on the policy.
 In fact, when you name your kid as a full-time student and occasional driver then you may also be eligible for discounts.

-Every insurance company may vary in their approach and you may have to check with your insurer.
+Every insurance company may vary in its approach and you may have to check with your insurer.
 You may need to confirm with your insurer if you may continue to name your kid on your policy if you own the car.
 Certain insurers may insist that only the owner of the vehicle as per registration could be the policyholder.

 Getting Off Of Your Parents’ Car Insurance